 Negotiation, mediation, arbitration, and collaborative divorce can be less expensive than litigation.
 When families can resolve issues without getting the courts involved, it allows them to maintain more control over the process, which can end conflicts more quickly.

 Price can also heavily depend on the legal team selected by both sides.
 Some law firms unnecessarily push toward litigation to rack up hourly fees.
 We don’t do that here.
 Arons & Solomon will help you identify all the issues of your case, and determine what combination of strategies works best for your needs.

 Yes.
-With the experienced divorce attorneys at Arons & Solomon, you can obtain a divorce without a signature or agreement from your spouse if they refuse to be a part of the process.
+You can get a divorce without a signature or agreement from your spouse if they refuse to participate in the process.

 Yes.
-By statute, New Jersey is permitted to deduct child support directly out of a parent’s paycheck and send it to the person who is entitled to receive support on behalf of the child.
+By statute, the State of New Jersey can take child support payments directly out of a parent’s paycheck, and send it to the person entitled to receive support on behalf of the child.

-New Jersey law holds that both parents have equal custody rights regarding their children.
-Custody decisions are based upon the best interests of the children, which considers the children’s needs and both parents abilities to provide for those needs.
+Both parents have equal child custody rights under New Jersey state law.
+All legal custody decisions are made in the best interests of the child.
+The court considers: 1) the needs of the child, and 2) both parents’ abilities to provide for those needs.

 Custody is often the most difficult part of a divorce.
 Arons & Solomon specializes in finding solutions that protect children from this painful process.

 The State of New Jersey has a statute allowing grandparents to request time with their grandchildren.
 Grandparent visitation rights are case-specific and depend on a few factors, including:

 This is a separate lawsuit, and is not considered part of the divorce.